-(\1) Included mainly in banking business income, life insurance business income and operating expenses in the consolidated statement of income.
+^() Included mainly in "Banking business income," "Life insurance business income" and "Operating expenses" in the consolidated statement of income.

-(3) A description of valuation processes used for fair value measurements
+(3) A description of valuation processes of fair value

 The fair value verification department of the banking subsidiary has established policies and procedures for measuring fair value, and each fair value measurement department measures fair value accordingly.
 A fair value verification department independent from the fair value measurement departments verifies whether the fair value obtained is measured using valid valuation techniques and inputs and classifies them into levels of the fair value hierarchy.
 The results of the verification are reported to the ALM committee to ensure that the policies and procedures for measuring fair value are appropriate.